|

 either to an individual or a trading incorporation has the same effect as

-in trade or manufacturing.
+a secret in trade or

-The monopolists, by keeping the market
+The monopolists, by keeping the market constantly

-their commodities much above the natural price, and raise their emoluments,
+commodities much above the natural price, and raise their emoluments,

 whether they consist in wages or